 The INVEST Project

-Through a partnership with the Tennessee Higher Education Commission (THEC), The Ayers Institute for Teacher Learning and Innovation is creating resources for university faculty to use when preparing new teachers to employ the national and Tennessee-Specific Academic Standards.
-With the guidance of The IHE Advisory Board, pre-service teacher education resources will be developed as well as standards-aligned implications for change in teacher preparation.
-Funded as part of Tennessee’s Race to the Top program the project goals are:
+Through a partnership with the Tennessee Higher Education Commission (THEC), The Ayers Institute for Teacher Learning and Innovation has created resources for university faculty to use when preparing new teachers to employ the standards-based instructional practices.

-- Guide the development of resources for IHEs in the implementation of the Tennessee Academic Standards.
+- Guide the development of resources for institutes of higher education in the implementation of the Tennessee Academic Standards.

 - Represent the diverse interests of the teacher preparation community in integrating the Tennessee Academic Standards into training programs.